HenronenGIT/wolt-pre-assignment-backend/README.md

 ##  How to use
+1. `pip install .`

-1. From the root of your repo run `uvicorn main:app`
+2. From the root of your repo run `uvicorn main:app`
-2. Testing can be done with the command `pytest`
+3. Testing can be done with the command `pytest`
-3. If relative error message appears when running tests, run `pip install .`
+4. If relative error message appears when running tests, run `pip install .`

 API is running in port 8000